prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 ### Task 4: Use Performance analyzer

-In this task, you will open Performance analyzer and use it to inspect refresh events.
+In this task, you will open Performance analyzer and use it to inspect refresh events

 1. Switch to **Report** view.